panoply/vscode-liquid/README.md

 # Syntax Support

-Liquid syntax highlighting support within HTML and JSON languages are applied using vscode's injection grammar feature.
-Grammar injections allow intelliSense capabilities provided by vscode to persist and work without interruption despite containing Liquid code.
-Liquid syntax contained in JavaScript, TypeScript, CSS/SCSS, JSON and other supported languages require an `.liquid` extension suffix be applied to file names (eg: _js.liquid_, _css.liquid_ etc).

-> Alternatively, you can use the vscode [file associations](https://code.visualstudio.com/docs/languages/identifiers).
+Liquid syntax highlighting support within HTML and JSON languages are applied using vscode injection grammars.
+Grammar injections allow intelliSense capabilities provided by vscode to persist and work without interruption.
+Liquid syntax contained in JavaScript, TypeScript, CSS/SCSS, JSON and other supported languages require an `.liquid` extension suffix be applied on file names (eg: _js.liquid_, _css.liquid_ etc) or alternatively, you can use the vscode [file associations](https://code.visualstudio.com/docs/languages/identifiers).

 ### Supported Languages